Dennis Rodman Had to Pay a Record-Setting $50,000 Fine After Cursing Out an Entire Religion

 Even if you never saw him hit the hardwood, virtually every basketball fan knows Dennis Rodman.
 While the Worm was a pretty good player in his own right, his on-court exploits were usually overshadowed by his questionable choices.
 One of those bad decisions, however, proved to be pretty regrettable, even by the forward’s standards.

 The Chicago Bulls’ trip to the 1997 NBA Finals is most remembered for Michael Jordan’s famous flu game, but Dennis Rodman still managed to make headlines.
-During the series, the forward cursed out an entire religion, earning himself a $50,000 fine in the process.
+During the series, the forward cursed out an entire religion, earning himself a $50,000 fine.

 Dennis Rodman had an impressive basketball career